rovio/rovio-ingest/README.md

 1. The provided Dataset extension is first used to validate and repartition a Dataset so that it satisfies the requirements of `DruidSource`
 1. Then the Dataset can be written with the `DruidSource` format

+### No-Code wrapper script

+An example of a No-Code solution: [A general-purpose pyspark script for ingesting a Hive table to Druid](https://gist.github.com/vivek-balakrishnan-rovio/d7ac058d7a70cccf5f4165e8aeed9e9c), that enables users to avoid writing any Spark code.

+In the basic case with this script user only needs to pass the source table name.

+The script also offers some optional arguments for convenience, for example to customize the target types of columns.
+This kind of driver script is also a natural place for providing common options for Druid deep storage & DB.

 ### PySpark